Zwarte Cross

 The Zwarte Cross Festival is the largest paid festival in the Netherlands, and the largest motor event in the world.
-The 19th edition in 2015 had 197,450 visitors and the 20th edition in 2016 numbered 220,000 visitors.
-The festival is a combination of motorcross, music, theatre and stunts.
+The 20th edition in 2016 numbered 220,000 visitors, the 26th edition in 2024 did count for 265,500 guests.
+The festival is a combination of motocross, music, theatre and stunts.

 'Zwarte Cross' literally means 'black cross'; it is a reference to the illegal motocross races in the 1960s.
+The organisation is in the hands of Dutch firm De Feestfabriek Alles Komt Goed B.V., sold in 2021 to Superstruct Entertainment, which in 2024 was acquired by U.S. investment firm KKR & Co.

 History

-The first edition of the Zwarte Cross took place in 1997.
-It was a motorcross in which anyone could compete on a motorcycle, moped or scooter.
+The first edition of the 'official' Zwarte Cross took place in 1997 in Hummelo, region De Achterhoek.
+It was a motocross in which anyone could compete on a motorcycle, moped or scooter.
+The day was concluded with a concert of local rock band Jovink & De Voederbietels in which two of the organisers did play.
+Although the name suggested the race was illegal, the organisation had all necessary permits.
 About 150 people competed, and there were 1000 visitors.
-The day was concluded with a concert of the organizing rock band, Jovink en de Voederbietels.
-Although the name suggested the race was illegal, the organisation had all the needed permits.

-The festival proved to be successful, and the second edition had 350 competitors, and 4000 visitors, but a lot of people got injured.
-Therefore, the organisation decided to cooperate with a professional motorcross-club, HALMAC in Halle.
-The third edition was held on their official Grand Prix circuit.
+The festival proved to be successful, the second edition had 350 competitors, and 4000 visitors, but a lot of people got injured.
+Therefore, the organisation decided to cooperate with a professional motocross club, HALMAC, in Halle.
+The third edition, with a duration of three days, was held on their official Grand Prix circuit.
+Visitors could stay overnight at the festival campsite.

 In 2007, the festival moved to Lichtenvoorde.

 The mascot and logo of the Zwarte Cross is 'Tante Rikie', Rikie Nijman, the mother of Jovink's manager, André Nijman.
 She is the unofficial festival CEO and is well-known by the visitors.
 During the festival, she is carried around in a sedan chair, and visitors kneel for her.